| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The last point on the current subpath can be connected back to its starting

-point (usually the last point specified with moveto
+point (usually the last point specified with moveto) by closing

 is specified as follows: